crate/crate-howtos/docs/scaling/multi-node-setup.rst

 Discovery
 ~~~~~~~~~

-With CrateDB 4.x and above, you can configure a list of master-eligible nodes
+With CrateDB 4.x and above, you can configure a list of nodes to `seed`_ the
-to `seed`_ the discovery process with the `discovery.seed_hosts`_ setting in your
+discovery process with the `discovery.seed_hosts`_ setting in your
 `configuration`_ file.
 This setting should contain one identifier per
 master-eligible node, like so: